Chan Gailey: New York Jets (2015–2016)

 Gailey was named offensive coordinator by the New York Jets on January 20, 2015, under new head coach Todd Bowles.
 He was reunited with former Bills quarterback Ryan Fitzpatrick.

 In his first season, the Jets finished with the 10th-ranked offense in the league.
 They finished 13th in the league in passing and 10th in rushing.
 Through Week 14 of the 2016 season, the Jets had the 24th-ranked offense in the league.
 Following the 2016 season in which the Jets ranked near the bottom of the league in offense and finished 5–11, Gailey retired on January 3, 2017.

 Return to the Miami Dolphins

 On January 20, 2020, Gailey was hired by the Miami Dolphins as their offensive coordinator under head coach Brian Flores, also Gailey's first time in Miami in 19 years.
-Gailey was reunited with former Bills and Jets quarterback Ryan Fitzpatrick, whom Gailey served as head coach of the Bills from 2010–12, and as offensive coordinator for the Jets from 2015-16.
+Gailey was again reunited with former Bills and Jets quarterback Ryan Fitzpatrick, whom Gailey served as head coach of the Bills from 2010 to 2012, and as offensive coordinator for the Jets from 2015 to 2016.
 On January 6, 2021, Gailey resigned from the offensive coordinator position.